scummvm/scummvm/engines/cryo/readme.txt

 This reimplementation project is based on MAC version, since it's much easier to work with than any other versions.

-At this moment the game is fully playabe/completeable.
+At this moment Mac version of the game is fully playabe/completeable.
 List of currently discovered bugs can be found in bugs.txt file.
 None of those are critical or game-breaking.
-No sound support is present in this version, although all sound front-end code is in place and should be operational.
 Only single game save/load slot is supported and saves are not cross-platform compatible.
 Also, no game restart feature work due to the way it's implemented.

-Due to the way original engine is coded, it is not fully portable in its current state.
-Game uses conditional dialog system (similar system is used in Dune game as well) and this system involves accessing native engine variables through predefined offsets within large structure.
-Any modification of this structure will result in broken dialog system.
+PC versions (Demo and Full) are supported as well, but have a number of more severe glitches.

 Because of limited development environment, this code is only tested on MSVS2013 32-bit compiler.
 There may be some issues with GCC/LLVM compilers